Loading Events

 Event Navigation

-A new exhibit, 75 Years of Television in Oklahoma, opens to the public on July 25 at the Oklahoma History Center Museum.
+A new exhibit, 75 Years of Television in Oklahoma, opens on July 25 at the Oklahoma History Center Museum.

 On June 6, 1949, at 7 p.m., WKY-TV went on the air, introducing television to Oklahoma audiences.
-At the time, television was a new medium, touted as “a modern miracle” by The Daily Oklahoman.
-Technicians, newspaper reporters, and photographers grappled with the equipment to make the vision a reality.
+At the time, television was a new medium, touted as “a modern miracle” by The Daily Oklahoman newspaper.
+While technicians and photographers grappled with cameras and equipment, reporters wrote and rehearsed their scripts to make the newest means of communication a reality.
 Those early industry pioneers were on the cutting edge of producing television news, providing weather and tornado alerts, and tracking the achievements of the state’s teams and athletes.

 Ten years earlier, crowds had come by the thousands to the Municipal Auditorium in Oklahoma City on November 13, 1939, to see the first television images in Oklahoma at a demonstration sponsored by WKY Radio.
 Despite television being a financial drain on broadcasters who had tried it before, E. K. Gaylord believed the medium would be popular with viewers, so he applied for a license and was granted the first station in Oklahoma.

 Technicians, engineers, programmers, writers, art directors, and costume designers collaborated to popularize locally generated personalities of the 1950s and 60s, such as Foreman Scotty, 3D Danny, The Tom Paxton Show, The Bud Wilkinson Football show, and many other local favorites.
-This exhibit features a collection of images takes inspiration from early post-war black-and-white sets when a generation of Baby Boomers was raised on the innovative creativity of television.
+This exhibit features a collection of images from early post-war black-and-white sets that revisit the era when a generation of Baby Boomers was raised on the innovative creativity of television.

 Details